MarynaVoloshyna/OnlineBankingApplication/README.md

 - **Hibernate**: An ORM framework for seamless database operations.

 - **MySQL Database**: Stores user data, account details, and transaction records.

+- **Maven**: A build tool for managing project dependencies and building Java-based applications.

 - **Thymeleaf**: A server-side Java templating engine for dynamic web content generation.

 - **Bootstrap**: A responsive front-end framework for designing web pages with HTML, CSS, and JavaScript.